mfmull/TBA/README.md

 # Replication code for: Border-proximate irrigation and groundwater depletion in internationally shared aquifers

-This repository contains the code used in the manuscript "Border-proximate irrigation and groundwater depletion in internationally shared aquifers" by Muller, Faure, Davis, Chiarelli and Hung (2025).
+This repository contains the code used in the manuscript "Border-proximate irrigation and groundwater depletion in internationally shared aquifers" by Muller, Faure, Davis, Chiarelli and Hung (2026).

-The analysis combines:

-- Local spatial processing in **R**
-- Satellite-derived indicators processed using **Google Earth Engine (GEE)**
-- Vector spatial operations on aquifer and basin geometries

-Large raw datasets are **not included in the repository** due to GitHub file size limits.
-Note that all analysis scripts run on pre-processed data that are included in the repository.
-Preprocessing scripts requiring raw data (and producing the processed data on which the other scripts run) are marked with an asterisk in the inventory

 ---